-The Doctor of Dental Surgery (DDS) at University of Melbourne is the only Australian professional-entry, master’s-level dental degree.
+The Doctor of Dental Surgery (DDS) at University of Melbourne is the first Australian professional-entry, master’s-level dental degree.
 Based on advanced, evidenced-based clinical training, the degree leads to registration as a general dental practitioner with the Dental Practice Board in Australia and New Zealand, and creates a pathway to enter the Master of Philosophy, PhD or Doctor of Clinical Dentistry.

 The DDS uses the latest scientific evidence in oral health to impart the expertise, skills and knowledge related to all areas of clinical dental practice.
 It includes the teaching of advanced treatment options such as dental implants, all-ceramic restorations and use of advanced materials.

 The course is delivered by highly qualified academics, with research experience from leading universities around the world.
 The program emphasis is on pre-clinical practical classes and clinical patient treatments in all specialties of dentistry.
 All studies are conducted with the underpinning ethos of prevention of dental disease for which the Melbourne Dental School has a world-renowned reputation.

 Located in Carlton, the Melbourne Dental School is an advanced learning environment at the forefront of oral health, state-of-the-art technologies and international collaborations, particularly in the Asia-Pacific region.